nspcc-dev/neofs-testcases/README.md

 ### Running an arbitrary test case

 To run an arbitrary testcase, you need to run the command:
-`robot --timestampoutputs --outputdir artifacts/ robot/testsuites/integration/<testsuite name>.robot `
+`robot --outputdir artifacts/ robot/testsuites/integration/<testsuite name>.robot `

 The following scripts are available for execution: